Qualitative Data Analysis

 - Have knowledge of the theories and methods of qualitative data analysis.

-- A practical exercise will enable participants to be able to organise data, code and categorise.
+- A practical exercise in thematic analysis will enable participants to be able to organise data, code and categorise.

-- Be able to conduct thematic analysis of an interview transcript.
+- Be able to conduct coding and analysis of an interview transcript.

 - Be aware of the importance of rigour and the role of reliability and validity.